berserkware/waffleweb/docs/index.rst

 Waffleweb Documentation
 =======================

 Welcome to the Waffleweb docs!

-Waffleweb is a python web framework for making scalable websites easily.
+Waffleweb is a WSGI Python web framework for making scalable websites easily.
+Waffleweb is highly customizable and doesn't force any project layout.

 To get started you should go to `Getting Started <Getting-Started/Index.rst>`_.
 For How-to guides you can go to `How-to Guides <How-To-Guides/Index.rst>`_.
 If you are looking for something specific you can go to the `API Reference <Reference/Index.rst>`_.